Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Algorithms

 \section{Algorithms}

-Within the paper, we study the performance of the classical Randomized Local Search (abbr.
+Within the paper, we study the performance of the classical randomized local search (abbr.
 RLS, given as Algorithm~\ref{alg:RLS}) and (1+1) EA (given as Algorithm~\ref{alg:1+1}) for the two variants of CCMSP.
-The two algorithms run in a similar way, randomly generating a new offspring based on the current maintained solution and replacing it if the offspring is not worse than it in terms of their fitness.
-The difference between the two algorithms is the way to generate offspring: With probability 1/2, the RLS chooses one bit of the current maintained solution uniformly at random and flips it, and 1/2 chooses two bits of the current maintained solution uniformly at random and flips them; the (1+1) EA flips each bit of the current maintained solution with probability $1/n$.
+Both algorithms are primarily used for the theoretical analysis of variable combinatorial problems due to their robust yet simple mechanisms~\cite{neumann2006minimum,witt2014revised,oliveto2009analysis,witt2005worst}.
+The two algorithms run in a similar way, randomly generating a new offspring based on the current maintained solution and replacing it if the offspring is not worse than it in terms of its fitness.
+The difference between the two algorithms is the way to generate offspring.
+RLS chooses one bit of the current solution uniformly at random and flips it with a probability of 1/2; otherwise, it chooses two bits of the current solution uniformly at random and flips them.
+In terms of the (1+1) EA, it flips each bit of the current maintained solution with probability $1/n$.

 The fitness function considered in the two algorithms is the natural one,